Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

 Ready to Practice?

-You now know the main traps concerning quantifiers and the method to avoid them.
+You now know the main traps regarding quantifiers and the method to avoid them.
 But real progress comes from repetition: seeing these traps again and again until the reflex becomes automatic.

-On Flow Exam, you can practice directly on the Quantifiers topic in Part 5, with thousands of questions formatted exactly like those in the official TOEIC®.
-Each error automatically generates a flashcard so you never make the same mistake twice.
+On Flow Exam, you can practice directly on the Quantifiers topic in Part 5, with thousands of questions in the exact format used on the official TOEIC®.
+Every mistake automatically generates a flashcard so you never make the same mistake again.

-• 150 truly exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.
+- 150 truly exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in real conditions.

-• Real Conditions mode exactly like Test Day (reading instructions in Listening, timer, etc.) → You can activate it whenever you want.
+- Real Conditions Mode exactly like Test Day (listening instructions, timer, etc.) → You can activate it whenever you want.

-• Flashcards automatically generated from your own errors, and optimized by the Spaced Repetition system for lasting memory and zero forgetting.
+- Flashcards automatically generated from your own mistakes, optimized by the Spaced Repetition System (J system) for lasting memory and zero forgotten material.

-• +300 points guaranteed on the TOEIC®.
-If not, free unlimited prep.
+- Guaranteed +300 points on the TOEIC®.
+Otherwise, unlimited preparation for free.